Leonardo-Boss/suckless-site/suckless.org/index.md

 2019-12-01
 ----------
-On wednesday, 2019-12-04 there will be scheduled maintenance of the suckless servers.
+On Wednesday, 2019-12-04 there will be scheduled maintenance of the suckless servers.
 It's estimated this will take about 2-3 hours from about 19:00 to 21:00 - 22:00 UTC+01:00.